-2. Each component of an Investigation (e.g. report and logbook/folio) must be uploaded as a separate PDF on the online registration system.
+2. Each component of a project (e.g. report and logbook/folio) must be uploaded as a separate PDF on the online registration system.
 Every effort must be made to compress file sizes.
 Alternatives such as upload to a Google Drive or similar with access provided must be sought for files that are too large.

 3. The student name and school name MUST NOT appear anywhere in a student’s entry, including the logbook and file names.
 This includes a school’s handout or marking scheme, that is often pasted into the logbook.
 The only detail that needs to be included on the front page is the name of the project and the school year of the student(s).
 All student and school details will be stored on a database that the judges can’t access.

-4. Students entering both an innovation and an investigation must submit each component as a separate entry, following the specified rules for each category.
+4. Students entering their project into multiple categories (technology, science investigation, mathematical investigation) must submit each component as a separate entry, following the specified rules for each category.